-- Block Rewards: Validators earn rewards for producing and validating blocks.
+- 1. Incentives for Validators: - Block Rewards: Validators earn rewards for producing and validating blocks.
 These rewards are distributed in SOL tokens and are proportional to the validator's stake and performance. - Transaction Fees: Validators also earn transaction fees from the transactions included in the blocks they produce.
-These fees provide an additional incentive for validators to process transactions efficiently.

-2. Security:

-- Staking: Validators must stake SOL tokens to participate in the consensus process.
+These fees provide an additional incentive for validators to process transactions efficiently. - 2.
+Security: - Staking: Validators must stake SOL tokens to participate in the consensus process.
 This staking acts as collateral, incentivizing validators to act honestly.
 If a validator behaves maliciously or fails to perform, they risk losing their staked tokens. - Delegated Staking: Token holders can delegate their SOL tokens to validators, enhancing network security and decentralization.
-Delegators share in the rewards and are incentivized to choose reliable validators.

-3. Economic Penalties:

-Slashing: Validators can be penalized for malicious behavior, such as double-signing or producing invalid blocks.
+Delegators share in the rewards and are incentivized to choose reliable validators. - 3.
+Economic Penalties: - Slashing: Validators can be penalized for malicious behavior, such as double-signing or producing invalid blocks.
 This penalty, known as slashing, results in the loss of a portion of the staked tokens, discouraging dishonest actions.

-Aave Token is present on the following networks: avalanche, binance_smart_chain, ethereum, gnosis_chain, huobi, near_protocol, polygon, solana.
+Aave Token is present on the following networks: Avalanche, Binance Smart Chain, Ethereum, Gnosis Chain, Huobi, Near Protocol, Polygon, Solana.